repasDev/SimpleDDoSProtector/README.md

 Contains a server that can detect DDoS attacks and deny them and a client that provides these atttacks.

+There are 2 ways to limit the requests.
+One is through a limited time frame, while the other let's through requests based on an average req/time threshold.
+You can switch between these 2 in the request_limiter.py

 ## Dependencies

 Requests - an elegant and simple HTTP library for Python